H${\beta}$ line shape and radius-luminosity relation in 2.5D FRADO: Modeling the BLR

 \subsection{The 2.5D FRADO}

 The FRADO model describes the formation of the BLR in an AGN.
-This model is based on the concept that radiation pressure acts on dust in the regions of the accretion disk where the temperature of the disk atmosphere is below the dust sublimation threshold.
-According to FRADO, this mechanism is responsible for the uplift of material that contributes to the emission of low-ionization lines.
-The model was initially proposed by \citet{czerny2011} and further enhanced to 2.5 dimension in \citep{naddaf2021}.
-The model posits that radiative pressure on dust lifts clouds from the disk surface, preserving their angular momentum derived from the Keplerian motion of the disk.
+This model is based on the concept that radiation pressure acts on dust in regions of the accretion disk where the temperature of the disk atmosphere is below the dust sublimation threshold.
+According to FRADO, this mechanism is responsible for the uplift of material that contributes to the emission of low-ionization lines (LIL).
+The model was initially proposed by \citet{czerny2011} and later extended to the 2.5 dimension by \citep{naddaf2021}.
+The model posits that radiative pressure on dust lifts clouds from the disk surface, while preserving the angular momentum derived from the Keplerian motion of the disk.
 Once lifted, these clouds are more strongly illuminated by the inner disk regions.
-If a cloud becomes too hot, the dust evaporates, and the cloud continues its motion along a ballistic orbit.
+If a cloud becomes too hot, the dust evaporates and the cloud continues its motion along a ballistic orbit.

 The global parameters of the model are the black hole mass, the Eddington rate, and the metallicity.
-Under conditions of lower black hole mass, lower Eddington ratio, and lower metallicity, the clouds form only a failed wind.
-Conversely, in scenarios of higher black hole mass, higher Eddington ratio, and higher metallicity, a fraction of the clouds may form an escaping wind.
-Early tests of the model \citep{czerny2015,naddaf2022,naddaf2024} looked promising, in particular the application of the model to the broad absorption line quasars was attractive \citep{naddaf2023}.
-Now we aim to test the model more systematically.
+Under the conditions of a lower black hole mass, lower Eddington ratio, and lower metallicity, the clouds can only form a failed wind.
+Conversely, in scenarios of higher black hole mass, higher Eddington ratio, and higher metallicity, a fraction of the clouds might form an escaping wind.
+Early tests of the model showed consistent results with observed trends \citep{czerny2015,naddaf2022,naddaf2024, naddaf2024Univ}, including applications to broad absorption line quasars \citep{naddaf2023}.
+In this work, we test the model more systematically across a broad parameter space.

-By knowing the global parameters of the source, we can determine the 3-D locations of statistically representative clouds and their velocities.
-The computational method of the dynamics of the single cloud is described in detail by \citet{naddaf2021}.
-We then combine the cloud positions and velocities with this the emissivity law for a specific emission line, applying the model to low-ionization lines such as H$\beta$, Mg II, or Fe II.
+Given the global source parameters, we can compute the 3D locations and velocities of statistically representative BLR clouds.
+The method for computing single-cloud dynamics is detailed in \citet{naddaf2021}.
+We can then apply an emissivity law to the cloud distributions to model LILs, such as H$\beta$, Mg II, or Fe II.

-\subsection{simulation setup and the grid of models}
+\subsection{Simulation setup and the grid of models}